AdhithiSurendran08/Sunway-smart-property/README.md

 python manage.py runserver
 ```

-Open **http://127.0.0.1:8000/** — the whole site works immediately with SQLite,
+Open **http://127.0.0.1:8000/** - the whole site works immediately with SQLite,
 no database server needed.
-This is the fastest path for development and demoing
-on your own laptop.

 Open **http://127.0.0.1:8000/admin/** to add, edit, or remove properties.

 ---

-## 2. Switching to MySQL (recommended for your final submission, since the
+## 2. Switching to MySQL
-brief calls for it)

 1. Create the database:
    ```sql